yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 Force console for special debug messages: false Network debug at boot time: false
 }}}

-I specified a 10 second timeout here, so I have this 10 second time frame to telnet into redboot.
+I specified a 10 second timeout here, so I have this 10 second time frame to telnet into RedBoot.
 If you are not able to hit the enter-key within 10 seconds after powering up, go for a larger time frame.

 {{{
 +PHY ID is 0022:5521